-- 5.7 So-called 'honour-based' abuse encompasses crimes which have been committed to protect or defend the so-called "honour" of the family and/or the community, including Female Genital Mutilation (FGM) (see appendix 6), forced marriage, and practices such as breast ironing.
-All forms of so called Honour Based Abuse are abuse (regardless of the motivation) and concerns will be passed to the Designated Safeguarding Lead for onward referral as required. - 5.8 Private fostering arrangements Where a child under 16 (or 18 with a disability) is living with someone who is not their family or a close relative for 28 days or more, staff inform the Designated Safeguarding Lead so that a referral to Children's Social Care for a safety check, can be made.
-(A close relative includes step-parent, grandparents, uncle, aunt or sibling). - 5.9 Complaints or concerns raised by parents or pupils will be taken seriously and followed up in accordance with the school's complaints process.
+- 5.10 Private fostering arrangements Where a child under 16 (or 18 with a disability) is living with someone who is not their family or a close relative for 28 days or more, staff inform the Designated Safeguarding Lead so that a referral to Children's Social Care for a safety check, can be made.
+(A close relative includes step-parent, grandparents, uncle, aunt or sibling). - 5.11 Complaints or concerns raised by parents or pupils will be taken seriously and followed up in accordance with the school's complaints process.

-5.10 Support for Staff
+5.12 Support for Staff